Table of Contents

 Examples:

-We get light from candles, electric bulbs, fluorescent tubes and also by burning fuel.
+We get light from candles, electric bulbs, fluorescent tubes, and burning fuel.
 However, most of the light comes from the Sun.

-The burning of wood, coal or natural gas in air is a chemical reaction which releases energy as heat and light.
+The burning of wood, coal, or natural gas in the air is a chemical reaction that releases energy as heat and light.
 Electric energy is obtained from electric cells and batteries as a result of a chemical reaction between various substances present in them.
 Animals get heat and muscular energy from the food they eat.

-Nuclear energy is the energy released in the form of nuclear radiations in addition to heat and light during nuclear reactions such as fission and fusion reactions.
+Nuclear energy is the energy released in the form of atomic radiation in addition to heat and light during nuclear reactions such as fission and fusion reactions.
 The heat energy released in nuclear reactors is converted into electrical energy.

 Examples: